robfletcher/gradle-compass/README.md

 ## Using with other tasks

 You will typically want to execute the Compass tasks as part of a larger build.
-For example this configuration will run `compileSass` as part of `processResources`, `watchSass` as part of the Application plugin's `run` task and clean the output of `compileSass` as part of `clean`:
+For example this configuration will run `compileSass` as part of `processResources`, `watchSass` as part of the [Application plugin][app-plugin]'s `run` task and clean the output of `compileSass` as part of `clean`:

 ```groovy
 processResources.inputs.files compileSass